certainty/braces/README.md

 - [ ] Principled VM design
     * account for interactive mode in the repl (also setting values which are visible across invocations)
     * account for the printer needing access to the symbol table
+- [ ] Fix environment implementation.
+Set should also traverse scopes
 - [ ] Clean up function calls
     * make sure argument counts are checked and functions don't access data on the stack that they shouldn't
 - [ ] Bring the error reporting and error handling story up a notch